 |

-For the protection of the children, all letters and gifts must be sent via the project staff to ensure the content is appropriate before handing them over to the child.
+letters and gifts must be sent via the project staff to ensure the

-Can I visit my sponsored child?
+Can I visit my sponsored child$

 Yes, you may visit the child you sponsor but this must be arranged